 Piazza della Scala

 These 2 squares are within walking distance from each other so if it’s cold – and it probably will be – you can circulate between them,

-These arrangements end shortly after midnight after we have made a toast for the New Year together.
-For those who go on into the city the metro runs until 1.30 a.m. but the BikeSharing service runs all night.
+These arrangements end shortly after midnight after we toast the New Year together and watch Milan’s traditional and amazing fireworks over the Castello Sforzesco (find on map).
+For those who go on into the city the metro runs until 1.30 am and the buses run till 2 am. but the BikeSharing service runs all night.

 Of course Milan’s hottest clubs celebrate New Year’s with and without supper.
 Find the list with the various arrangements here

 You can also choose a package with hotel, restaurant and party here.

 For Gospel lovers there is a gospel concert with the Harlem Gospel Choir with supper at legendary Blue Note.
 Book tickets here you can also skip supper and just come for a glass of champagne and the concert – book here.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.